Kong/resty-redis-cluster/README.md

    This is a breaking change when there is network issues and the clients tries to refresh the slot info.
-Before the fix, all clients will refresh once, and after the fix only one client is fixing it.
+Before the fix, all clients will refresh once, and after the fix only one client is refreshing it.
 3. Return detailed error message to downstream component (e.g. Kong Gateway) for better debuggability.